a-little-srdjan/grapher/README.md

-# Gapher
+# Grapher
 Yet Another Go Analysis Tool (_feature set not complete_)

 ## Overview
-Gapher takes as input a set of Go packages and outputs a GraphML, and a Prolog specification.
+Grapher takes as input a set of Go packages and outputs a GraphML, and a Prolog specification.
 These outputs form the basis for graph analysis and constraint checking over the input package structure.